Vadik-x/Premier-model-clone/README.md

-# Premier Model (Old Version) – Responsive HTML & CSS Clone
+# Premier Model  – Responsive HTML & CSS Clone

 This is a **fully responsive** clone of the *old version* of the Premier Model Management website.
 Built using only **HTML and CSS**, this project is part of my web development practice and focuses on creating clean, responsive layouts without any frameworks or JavaScript.